LucasRoesler/lucasroesler.github.io/content/post/2017/django-queryset-optimizing-joins.md

 <!-- more /-->

 At [Teem](https://teem.com) we deal with a lot of calendar data.
-For various reasons this means we have database tables that looks sort of like this
+For various reasons this means we have database tables that looks something like this

 ```
 +----------------------+    +----------------------+